n10v/dockerfiles/inginious/inginious-c-processing/README.md

-# Processing container for INGInious
+# Processing image for INGInious

-Container with processing language for INGInious.
+Container image with processing language.

 ## Example of `run`
 ```bash